New York City: Boroughs

 Queens (Queens County), on Long Island north and east of Brooklyn, is geographically the largest borough, the most ethnically diverse county in the United States, and the most ethnically diverse urban area in the world.
 Queens is the site of the Citi Field, home of the New York Mets, and hosts the annual US Open tennis tournament at the USTA Billie Jean King National Tennis Center in Flushing Meadows–Corona Park, with plans to build Etihad Park, a soccer-specific stadium for New York City FC.
 Additionally, two of the three busiest airports serving the New York metropolitan area, John F. Kennedy International Airport and LaGuardia Airport, are in Queens.

 The Bronx (Bronx County) is both New York City's northernmost borough and the only one that is mostly on the U.S. mainland.
 It is the location of Yankee Stadium, the baseball park of the New York Yankees, and home to the largest cooperatively-owned housing complex in the United States, Co-op City.
 It is home to the Bronx Zoo, the world's largest metropolitan zoo, which spans 265 acre and houses more than 6,000 animals.
-The Bronx is the birthplace of hip hop music and its associated culture.
+The Bronx is the birthplace of hip-hop and its associated culture.
 Pelham Bay Park is the largest park in New York City, at 2772 acre.

 Staten Island (Richmond County) is the most suburban in character of the five boroughs.
-It is connected to Brooklyn by the Verrazzano-Narrows Bridge, and to Manhattan by way of the free Staten Island Ferry.
+It is connected to Brooklyn by the Verrazzano–Narrows Bridge, and to Manhattan by way of the free Staten Island Ferry.
+Staten Island is known as the "Borough of Parks" and "the Greenest Borough" due to its 12,300 acres of protected parkland and over 170 parks.
 In central Staten Island, the Staten Island Greenbelt spans approximately 2500 acres, including 28 mi of walking trails and one of the last undisturbed forests in the city.
 Designated in 1984 to protect the island's natural lands, the Greenbelt comprises seven city parks.
+It also contains environmental centers for educational and recreational purposes.